nshuba/NoMoATS/README.md

 [here](https://github.com/pkumza/LiteRadar/blob/master/LiteRadar/Data/tag_rules.csv) and included it in our repo.
 You can replace this file with newer versions as they become available.

+### NoMoATS Output
-* The above script will first run LibRadar on your test APKs and then run Droidbot (along with our Frida scripts that capture traffic).
+The `driver.py` script first runs LibRadar on the provided APK(s) and then runs Droidbot (along with our Frida scripts that capture traffic).
-Next, the script will extract and label the collected data and save it in a friendly JSON format.
+Next, the script extracts and labels the collected data and saves it in a friendly JSON format.
 When it's done, your directory structure will look similar to this:
   ```
   --> apks/